sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/Q set 2.md

 8. **Optional: Delete the Snapshot:**
   If you created a snapshot in Step 2 and no longer need it, you can delete it to save storage costs.

+## Can we attach the same EBS volumes to multiple instances?

 ## What is the transit gateway in AWS?
 A transit gateway is a network transit hub that you can use to interconnect your virtual private clouds (VPCs) and on-premises networks.